hyperledger/indy-besu/docs/roadmap.md

         * How to issue and verify credentials
 * VDR:
     * Support `did:ethr` DID method
+    * Implement additional validations to replace checks removed from contracts.
     * Wrappers for foreign languages: Python + JavaScript
     * `indy-vdr` integration